 Exit $exitCode

-- name: Ensure chocolatey-npm.extension installed
+- name: Install chocolatey-npm.extension

 win_chocolatey: